 - Electrical signals cannot reach the heart’s upper and lower chambers when the heart has a third-degree block or complete block.
 Thus, heart attacks are highly expected without a pacemaker.

 What is the best way to tell if you have a heart block?

-The following symptoms may be experienced by heart blockers:-
+The following symptoms may be experience by heart blockers:-

 - Irregular or slow heartbeat or palpitations